waizui/EasyLua/tutorial.md

     ExampleCode= {}
 ```

-* First of all , a class declaration must on the top of the script.
+* A class declaration must on the top of the script.
 It starts with "---@class" and followed with class name.
 If there are multiple classe declararions in one single script , you need to use EasyLua built-in function <b>RegClass</b>
 to Register Classes other than the first one.